Michael-A-Company/Basic-Improvement-Proposals/README.md

 Brown Improvement Proposals (BIPs)

-The Proposals folder contains Brown Improvement Proposals (BIPs), which are the primary mechanisms for suggesting new features, gathering technical input, and documenting design decisions within the Brown Improvement Foundation.
+The primary mechanisms for suggesting new features, gathering technical input, and documenting design decisions within Brown Improvement.
 Each BIP presents a specific process, method, or idea, offering a clear rationale and concise specifications.
 BIPs track the evolution of technological innovations within the region and serve as a historical record of design decisions.

 What is a BIP?